What is the Scottish version of an IVA?

 Occasionally companies that are based Overseas, or in England acquire ‘UK data’ to cold-call by salespeople who are not qualified to give advice which further adds to the confusion.

-Trust Deed Scotland® have helped over 20,000 become debt-free and specialise in Scottish debt solutions and our expert debt advisors are experienced in advising on not only Trust Deeds but other Scottish debt solutions which include the Debt Arrangement Scheme.
+Trust Deed Scotland® have helped over 25,000 and specialises in Scottish debt solutions and our experienced debt advisers are experienced in advising on not only Trust Deeds but other Scottish debt solutions which include the Debt Arrangement Scheme.

 There are other subtle differences between IVAs and Trust Deeds and there are other differences in what’s known as a Debt Relief Order for example, with our Scottish equivalent’ known as the Minimal Asset Process.